Let's live from the Southern Command in sunny South Florida.

 He was not asked for one bit of evidence to support it.

-He was not asked to name the army captain.
+He was not asked to name the Army captain.

 No.

-And he thinks that the power of his personality and his messianic second coming uh aura will be able to convince these guys that we mean them no harm, that we're really it's naive, it's childlike, it's junior high conflict resolution, and he wants to bring it to the oval orifice.
+And he thinks that the power of his personality and his messianic second coming aura will be able to convince these guys that we mean them no harm, that we're really, it's naive, it's childlike, it's junior high conflict resolution, and he wants to bring it to the oval orifice.

-But when they're the leader, you know, the free world, all of a sudden everybody's looking at you and your decisions are for real.
+So these guys always talk a big game when they're hiding in a group, but when they're the leader, you know, the free world, all of a sudden everybody's looking at you and your decisions are for real.

 Very risky, very risky theory.